-You can use Unity's Cloud Save service to save persistent player data (such as game progress) from a game into the cloud, making it independent of device.
-Because it's cloud-based, players can access their data anywhere and across devices, mitigating data loss when a player changes devices or re-installs a game.
+You can use Unity's Cloud Save service to save player data, such as game progress, inventories, or metadata.
+Because it's cloud based, players can access their data anywhere and across devices, which can mitigate data loss when a player changes devices or re-installs a game.

 Download the Unity Gaming Services Samples project to learn how to solve common game development challenges with Cloud Save: